LinkWellNodes/Documentation/docs/services/jobs/testnets/EST-Jobs.md

-# Public Testnet Job Listings
+## Ethereum-Sepolia
+Sepolia is a proof-of-stake testnet, and is the recommended default Ethereum testnet for application development.

-Please see below for our list of currently supported testnet networks, along with their associated operator contracts, job IDs and sample contracts.
+Please see below for our Chainlink direct request job offerings on the Ethereum-Sepolia network.
 All testnet jobs are free to use, and do not require you to prefund your contracts with the LINK token.
 If you run into any trouble, we are here to help!
 Head on over to our [**Discord**](https://discord.gg/AJ66pRz4), or feel free to contact us [**here**](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes")!

-## Ethereum-Sepolia
-Sepolia is a proof-of-stake testnet, and is the recommended default Ethereum testnet for application development.

 <!-- tabs:start -->
 #### **GET > Uint256**